wravery/cppgraphqlgen/README.md

 with the `schemagen --no-introspection` parameter.
 The mock implementation of the service for both schemas is in [samples/today/TodayMock.h](samples/today/TodayMock.h) and [samples/today/TodayMock.cpp](samples/today/TodayMock.cpp).
-It builds an interactive `sample`/`sample_nointrospection` and `benchmark`/`benchmark_nointrospection` target for each version, and it uses each of them in several unit tests.
+It builds an interactive `sample`/`sample_nointrospection` and `benchmark`/`benchmark_nointrospection` target for each version, and it uses each of them in several unit tests. _Note: The schema and mock implementation libraries do not depend on `GRAPHQL_BUILD_MODULES=ON`, but the `sample` executable and test dependencies do._
 - [samples/client](samples/client/): Several sample queries built with `clientgen` against the [schema.today.graphql](samples/today/schema.today.graphql) schema shared with [samples/today](samples/today/).
 It includes a `client_benchmark` executable for comparison with benchmark executables using the same hardcoded query